marc45/management-sdk-for-kafka/README.md

 # Management SDK for Kafka

 ## Overview
-It allows to operate a Kafka cluster
+It is set of APIs packaged as JAR file, capable of being integrated by other Java solutions to operate and monitoring a Kafka cluster programatically.

 ## Main features
 * Kafka cluster monitoring